-Setting up your crypto portfolio is now easier than ever before with the ability to connect directly to more than 20 exchanges and many wallets.
-Here is a comprehensive guide to get you started!
+Setting up your crypto/NFT portfolio is now easier than ever before with the ability to connect directly to more than 20 exchanges and many wallets.
+Here is a comprehensive guide to getting you started!

 Setup for Balance Only in One Portfolio (Exchange Connection)

-We offer a balance only option to track the current worth of your portfolio and amounts of crypto you hold, in using this feature you will not be able to get accurate P&L or analytics.
+We offer a balance-only option to track the current worth of your portfolio and the amounts of crypto you hold.
+In using this feature you will not be able to get accurate P&L or analytics.
 It is an easier option if you are not interested in those features.

-When setting up the exchange connection instead of choosing Import All Transactions, choose the Balance Only option, this will be a much quicker on average sync with the exchange.
+When setting up the exchange connection instead of choosing Import All Transactions, choose the Balance Only option, this will be a much quicker than average sync with the exchange/wallet.

 Setup for Full Transaction History in One Portfolio